 Students will receive interim progress reports and a report card for each nine-week grading period.
-Online access will be provided to parents so that they may view student's grades throughout a grading period from the Parent Assistant Module.
+Online access will be provided to parents so that they may view student's grades throughout a grading period using Infinite Campus..
 A username and password must be obtained from the GCHS Data Manager before you will be able to access this information.
 See the GCHS website for more information.